 Far away from the standard tea time fare of fish fingers and baked beans prone to appear in the Hobbis household and cheaper and quicker to assemble too.

 “Have you tried pasta with truffles?”
-Gennaro asked, brimming over with passion for his dishes.
+Gennaro asked, brimming over with a passion for his dishes.

 We admitted we hadn’t and within about four minutes flat, he reappeared with yet another tasty dish.